The first step of Do-It-Yourself !

 - Basically earning and saving is insufficient in today’s world.
 We have to ensure enough funds to arrange for future development.
-Expansion of your business in today’s price increasing world will eat into the estimation of your money.
+Expansion of your business in today’s ever-growing costly world will eat into the estimation of your money.
 To compensate loss through inflation, we contribute to the stock market to gain an extra amount.
-The share trading system is one such venture fundament but easy to earn extra money to Trading FAQs of Demat Account.
+The share trading system is one such venture, fundamental but easy to earn extra money to Trading FAQs of Demat Account.

-- Earlier in the 1800s, stockbrokers do the direct exchanges of stocks under the Banyan trees.
-As the quantity of the brokers was expanded, they just had no real option they just migrating from one place to another.
-At long last in 1854, they moved to Dalal Street, which was the oldest stock trade in Asia – Currently, we named it as Bombay Stock Exchange (BSE).
+- Earlier in the 1800s, stockbrokers did the direct exchange of stocks under the Banyan trees.
+As the number of brokers increased, they just had no real option than to migrate from one place to another.
+At last in 1854, they moved to Dalal Street, which was the oldest stock trade in Asia.
+Currently, it’s known as the Bombay Stock Exchange (BSE).
 Also, this is India’s first stock exchange and since it has played a vital part in the Indian stock market.

-- In thee year 1993, the National Stock Exchange or NSE was established.
+- In the year 1993, the National Stock Exchange or NSE was established.
 Within a couple of years, exchanging on both the trades moved from an open outcry system to a computerized trading environment.
-Once you begin, you will understand that the fundamental in investments and it is not too complicated.
+Once you begin, you will understand that the fundamentals of investment are not very complicated.

 What is Share Market?

-- A Share Market which is like a Stock Market.
+- A Share Market which is quite similar to a Stock Market.
 The key contrast is that a stock market offers you some assistance with financial purposes like securities, bonds, mutual funds, etc. A Share market just permits exchanging/trading of shares.
-A Share Market is a place where the shares are either issued or exchange.
+A Share Market is a place where the shares are either issued or exchanged.

-- Stock Exchange is the fundamental stage that gives the facilities used to trade the company stocks and other mutual funds or bond which is related to the company.
-Either you can buy or sell the stock only when it is listed on an exchange.
-India’s top stock exchanges are the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
+- The Stock Exchange is a facility where stockbrokers and traders can buy and sell securities.
+For exapmple bonds, shares and other financial instruments.
+You can buy or sell the stock only when it is listed on an Exchange.
+India’s top Stock Exchanges are the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
 That is the place where the stock buyers and sellers can meet.

 - THERE ARE TWO KINDS OF SHARE MARKETS – PRIMARY AND SECONDARY MARKETS.

-- Primary Market: Here the company gets register to issue the share amount and raise money of each share.
-This is additionally called getting listed in a stock exchange.
-A firm enters in primary markets is to raise the capital amount.
-For the first time the company selling the shares then, it is called an Initial Public Offering (IPO).
+- Primary Market: Here the company gets registered to issue the share and raise money for each share.
+This is also called getting listed on a Stock Exchange.
+A Firm enters the primary market to raise the capital amount.
+If the company is selling the shares for the first time, it is called an Initial Public Offering (IPO).

 - Secondary Market: Once new securities have been sold in the primary market, these shares are traded in the secondary market.
 This is a chance for investors to exit his/her investment and he/she can sell the shares for their profit.
 Secondary market transactions are referred to trades where one investor(buyer) purchases shares from another investor (seller) at the overall market price or at whatever the price, two gatherings concur upon.
 Formally, investors direct such transactions by utilizing a broker who does the transactions for them.